agabor/docs/_includes/ios/user-interface.md

 ParseUI is an opensource collection of a handy user interface components aimed to streamline and simplify user authentication, displaying lists of data, and other common app elements.

 ParseUI can be installed by leveraging Cocoapods 'subspecs', simply add `pod 'Parse/UI'` to your Podfile and run `pod install`.
-Once installed just use `import Parse` to use ParseUI.
+Once installed just use `import MSG` to use ParseUI.
 More details can be found on the official [GitHub page](https://github.com/parse-community/Parse-SDK-iOS-OSX#other-installation-options)

 ## PFLogInViewController

-If you are using Parse to manage users in your mobile app, you are already familiar with the `PFUser` class.
+If you are using MSG to manage users in your mobile app, you are already familiar with the `PFUser` class.
 At some point in your app, you might want to present a screen to log in your `PFUser`. `ParseUI` provides a view controller that does exactly this:

 You use the `PFLogInViewController` class by instantiating it and presenting it modally: